Historical Markers in Clay County, Kansas

 Clay County Timeline

-This timeline provides a condensed summary of the historical journey of Clay County, Kansas.
+This timeline provides a concise overview of the key events in the history of Clay County, Kansas.

 - 1855: Clay County is organized and named after statesman Henry Clay.